What Causes Root Canal? Understanding Tooth Infection

 Q2.
 How long does a root canal procedure take?

 A. Most root canal treatments can be completed in one or two visits.
 The time varies depending on which tooth it is (front teeth have fewer canals than back molars) and the complexity of the infection.
-Your dentist in Launceston will give you a detailed breakdown and time estimate after the initial examination and X-rays.
+The dentist in Launceston will give you a detailed breakdown and time estimate after the initial examination and X-rays.

 Q3.
 Is it better to get a root canal or have the tooth pulled out?